JustinKnuth/BZN/README.md

 ## Project Description

-BZN is a web-app that utilizes an API to feed relevent news 24/7.
+BZN is a web-app that utilizes an API to feed relevent political news 24/7.
 Left-wing and right-wing news outlets are separated by a "buffer zone".
 This middleground will contain relevant news from unbiased, or moderate, news sources.
 BZN is strictly American political news and American govenment news.

 ## API and Data Sample
 ### News API